forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-expanded/README.md

   Open your Salesforce DX project in a directory that contains an `sfdx-project.json` file.
 Otherwise, some features don’t work.
   If you don't already have a Salesforce DX project, create one with the **SFDX: Create Project** command (for development against scratch orgs) or the **SFDX: Create Project with Manifest** command (for development against sandboxes or DE orgs).
 Or, see [create a Salesforce DX project](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_workspace_setup.htm) for information about setting up a project using Salesforce CLI.
 - **Java Platform, Standard Edition Development Kit** Some features in Salesforce Extensions for VS Code depend upon the Java Platform, Standard Edition Development Kit (JDK).
-You need to have either version 11 or version 17 of the JDK installed.
+You need to have either version 11, version 17 or version 21 of the JDK installed.

-  If you don’t already have version 11 or 17 of the JDK installed, you can install the latest version of the Java 11 JDK from [Java 11 Downloads](https://www.oracle.com/java/technologies/downloads/#java11) or Java 17 from [Java 17 Downloads](https://www.oracle.com/java/technologies/downloads/#java17).
+  If you don’t already have version 11, 17 or 21 of the JDK installed, you can install the latest version of the Java 11 JDK from [Java 11 Downloads](https://www.oracle.com/java/technologies/downloads/#java11),Java 17 from [Java 17 Downloads](https://www.oracle.com/java/technologies/downloads/#java17) or Java 21 from [Java 21 Downloads](https://www.oracle.com/java/technologies/downloads/#java21).

-  If you also use other versions of the JDK, set your VS Code user setting `salesforcedx-vscode-apex.java.home` to point to the location where you installed Java 11 or 17.
+  If you also use other versions of the JDK, set your VS Code user setting `salesforcedx-vscode-apex.java.home` to point to the location where you installed Java 11, 17 or 21.

 - **[Visual Studio Code](https://code.visualstudio.com/download) v1.82.0 or later**